 - Can travel cheaply (without worrying about breaking a hip or pulling your back out)

 - Can easily meet other travellers your age

 - You’re young enough to come back and re-start your career if you want to

 By waiting until you retire to travel, you’re missing out.
 Who’s to say you’ll live to retirement anyway?

 Even though I’d never wish it on anyone, what if you’re in a severe accident and get injured, or worst case – die.
 You’d have never taken the opportunity to travel to that one place you’d always wanted to go to.

-His whole life he’d wanted to travel to Canada.
-Despite the many opportunities he had to do so, he never did it.
+His whole life he wanted to travel to Canada but despite the many opportunities he had to do so, he never did it.